frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 change the state of the environment.
 The boundary between agent and environment can entirely depend on the problem we are trying to solve.
 For example in the case of robot movement, parts of the robot may be considered the environment.
-In other words we treat the agent as the decision making algorithm instead of as the robot as a whole.
+In other words the agent is the decision making algorithm and not the robot as a whole.

 ## Reward